scottyschup/ruby-curriculum/language-basics/data-structures/string.md

     them).
 You can do this mapping yourself, but you may also want to use the [ASCII codes][wiki-ascii], which are accessible through `String#each_byte`.
+    * You will probably also want to use `String#ord` and `Fixnum#chr`.
+    * Important point: ASCII codes are all consecutive!
     * Lastly, be careful of the letters at the end of the alphabet, like `"z"`!

 ## Resources
 http://www.ruby-doc.org/core-1.9.3/String.html